3 Best Cooperative Learning Strategies Proven to Maximize Gains

 Refined discussions, increased accountability and improved critical thinking skills are benefits to which you can look forward.

-Create or log into your teacher account on Prodigy — a fun and adaptive curriculum-aligned math game that adjusts content to accommodate player trouble spots and learning speeds.
-And it’s used by more than 2.5 million teachers and 100 million students.
+Prodigy Math Game is a hyper-engaging, curriculum-aligned math game that adapts content to accommodate students’ trouble spots and learning speeds.
+It’s loved by over 1.5 million teachers and 90 million students.